Connect with us

 But not a single Mississippi Medicaid enrollee was there to hear the presentation.

 Low attendance has been the rule at this year’s workshops for beneficiaries – and advocates say that’s because Medicaid has done too little to promote the events.
-They see a pattern of poor communication with enrollees that makes it harder for them to understand their benefits and access care.
+They see a pattern of poor communication with enrollees that makes it harder for them to understand their benefits and access health care.

 In the coming months, that could have serious consequences for the 867,000 Mississippians now enrolled in Medicaid.
-When the federal public health emergency ends, potentially as early as January, Medicaid enrollees will lose coverage for the first time since March 2020 if they don’t their information to prove they are still eligible.
+When the federal public health emergency ends, potentially as early as January, Medicaid enrollees will lose coverage for the first time since March 2020 if they don’t update their information to prove they are still eligible.

 Mississippi estimates that 14% of enrollees, or more than 121,000 people, will become ineligible.
 But people who remain eligible will also be kicked off the program if they don’t know they need to update their information.